alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 Note that `ENTRIES` is set to `1` since our access pattern is super simple and having more entries won't increase the number of cache hits we have (unless `ENTRIES` was set to 16 which would mean everything would fit in the cache).

-We also set `AGE_BITS` to `1` since there isn't much of a choice which entry to evict when there is only one.
+We also set `AGE_BITS` to `1` since there is little choice which entry to evict when there is only one.

 In this super basic use case, the cache component is overkill.
 However, the tools will optimize a lot of the logic out keeping it fairly efficient.

 # Multiple devices

-It is common to want to interface multiple parts of your design with the one memory interface.
+It is common to want to interface multiple parts of your design with the one-memory interface.
-To make this easy there is a component in the _Components Library_ called _DDR Arbiter_ under the _Memory_ section.
+To make this easy, there is a component in the _Components Library_ called _DDR Arbiter_ under the _Memory_ section.

 ```lucid,short
 module ddr_arbiter #(